moon23k/Context_Framework/README.md

 ## Sum BERT

 BERT is widely used in many NLP Down Streaming Task via Transfer Learning.
-However transfer the BERT into Sequence Genreration Task is not straightforward, since it has pre-trained on MLM and NSP objectives.
+However transfering BERT into Sequence Genreration Task is not straightforward.
 This is especially true when dealing with long sequences, such as Text Summarization.
-To mend this problem BERT-based framework for Text Summarization, named **BERTSUM** has been proposed.
+To mend this problem BERT-based Text Summarization framework, named **BERTSUM** has been proposed.
-Although BERTSUM outperforms BERT on the summarization task, it still does not handle long sequence properly, only limiting the maximum length to 512.

 <br><br>

 ## Strategies

-**BERTSUM** <br>
+**Fine Tuning** <br>

 <br>

-**Use BERT as Embeddings for Transformer** <br>
+**Featuring** <br>

 <br>